Search

 Write Capacity Unit (WCU) | $5.62 per million writes (1KB each) | Provides one write per second for items up to 1KB. |

 While cost itself is not particularly interesting in an interview, it's useful to have a high level understanding of the numbers.
-An AWS shard supports 1,000 read capacity units and 1,000 write capacity units.
-This means that a single shard can support 4MB of reads per second and 1MB of writes per second.
-While the sharding and auto-scaling will happen automatically, it can be useful to use these numbers to gut check whether your application will be able to handle the expected load without incurring unrealistic costs.
+Each DynamoDB partition supports up to 3,000 read capacity units and 1,000 write capacity units.
+This means a single partition can handle 12MB of reads per second (3,000 × 4KB) and 1MB of writes per second (1,000 × 1KB).
+DynamoDB handles sharding and auto-scaling automatically, but these numbers are useful for back-of-the-envelope calculations.

 Advanced Features